 The study confirms the presence of gibbons in the southern Rakhine Yoma.
 There are some historical records of hoolock gibbons from Rakhine state (Anderson, 1881, Blyth, 1875, Tickell, 1859a,b).
 Blyth (1875) gives both Sandoway (18°27'N, 94°23'E) and Akyab (20°08'N, 92°54'E) as localities.
 Based on this evidence, Groves (1972, p.
 66) concluded that "there seems thus no reason to doubt that this species extends further south than the Chin Hills; but how far south, and what subspecies it belongs to, are doubtful."
 Since then, the occurrence of hoolock gibbons in Rakhine state has been confirmed during tiger surveys of 1999-2002 (Lynam 2003, p.
 57).
-The author specifies the following sites: Northern Rakhine (21°05'-21°22'N, 92°21'-92°29'E), and Rakhine Elephant Range (18°01'-18°59'N, 94°36'-94°45'E).
-The study site (around 17°50'N, 94°32'E) appears to the southernmost record for hoolock gibbons, so far, and supports their identification as Western Hoolock Gibbon (Hoolock hoolock).
+Lynam (2003) specifies the following sites: Northern Rakhine (21°05'-21°22'N, 92°21'-92°29'E), and Rakhine Elephant Range (18°01'-18°59'N, 94°36'-94°45'E).
+The study site (around 17°50'N, 94°32'E) appears to be the southernmost record for hoolock gibbons, so far, and its position west of the Chindwin river supports their identification as western hoolock gibbon (Hoolock hoolock).

-The survey confirms that forest habitat in our study area in the southern part of the Ngadanni Kyaw Hills of southern Rakhine Yoma is severely degraded and fragmented.
-Main threats to the survival of the hoolock gibbon is habitat loss and fragmentation and habitat degradation, while hunting poses a serious threat to wildlife in general.
+The present survey confirms that forest habitat in our study area in the southern part of the Ngadanni Kyaw Hills of southern Rakhine Yoma is severely degraded and fragmented.
+The main threats to the survival of the hoolock gibbon are habitat loss and fragmentation and habitat degradation.
+Hunting poses a serious threat to wildlife in general.
 The main hunting method used is snaring, which does not target strictly arboreal primates such as gibbons.
 Crossbows, however, are used to hunt primates, but hunters from Chaung Tha village claim not to target gibbons.
 Nevertheless we cannot exclude that hunting with crossbows and occasional shotguns poses a serious threat to gibbons in southern Rakhine Yoma.
-Additional hunter interview surveys in other villages need to be conducted to confirm and quantify hunting pressure to gibbons in southern Rakhine Yoma.
+Additional hunter interview surveys in other villages need to be conducted to confirm and quantify hunting pressure on gibbons in southern Rakhine Yoma.

 Gibbon densities in the survey area are very low (0.13-0.37 groups/km2), and for this reason the site was not an ideal training location.
-Observations and interview results suggest the main reason for low densities is poor habitat suitability due to degradation, which corresponds with findings in the hoolock regions of Bangladesh and north-east India.
+Observations and interview results suggest the main reason for low densities is poor habitat suitability due to degradation, which corresponds to findings on the hoolock regions of Bangladesh and north-east India.

 Overall, the goal of a training course to introduce and practice gibbon survey methods was achieved, and a competent field team has now been established.
-Further surveys under this project will expand the picture of the threats and status of Hoolock gibbon in Myanmar, and help identify priorities for conservation interventions.
+Further surveys under this project will expand the picture of the threats and status of the hoolock gibbon in Myanmar, and help identify priorities for conservation interventions.